 The problem is that he's waiting to feel like going to the gym, and that unfortunately, could take a lifetime.

 No-one feels like bashing out hill sprints.
 You do it because you know how great you'll feel afterwards, how much faster you'll be in your sport, how much stronger and more sculpted your muscles will be.

 Your emotional state depends on many factors that are outside of your control: what you've eaten, how you were treated at work that day, what the weather's like, how much sleep you got last night, how loved and appreciated you feel, how much coffee you've drunk, where your hormones are at, if you've just received good or bad news.

-If we allowed ourselves to be dictated to by our feelings, we'd never get anything difficult or worthwhile done.
+If we allow ourselves to be dictated to by our feelings, we'll never get anything difficult or worthwhile done.

 Dr Shoma Morita's trick

 That’s it.
 That’s the trick.
-You want to start doing yoga?
+You need to do some yoga?
 Just do it.
 Do one pose.
 Do 5 minutes.
 No excuses.
 No-one said you have to do it well.
-No-one said you'll experience mind-blowing benefits after your first session.
+No-one said you'll experience mind-blowing benefits after each session.
 You just do it.
 Then, when you've done it a few times, you'll have established the habit and you don’t need to worry about your feelings anymore.
 It will be automatic and you won’t have to go to battle with your mind every time you want to do a little stretching.

 Nike put it best: "Your body will thank you later." #justdoit